HardeepSinghAu/Calorie_Counter/README.md

 ![Initial detailed flow chart of app](src/images/flowchart1.png)

-I settled on a less detailed flowchart to show a clean overview of the application to assist in organising how the application with link and loop.
+I settled on a less detailed flowchart to show a clear overview of the application to assist in organising how the application with link and loop.

 ![Complete overview flow chart of app](src/images/flowchart2.png)